-Ralph Fiennes will star as Robert Moses in David Hare's newest play, Straight Line Crazy, at The Shed.
-Straight Line Crazy tickets will be available on New York Theatre Guide soon.
+Ralph Fiennes stars as Robert Moses in David Hare's newest play, Straight Line Crazy, at The Shed.
+Get Straight Line Crazy tickets on New York Theatre Guide now.

 Straight Line Crazy is a play about the career of Robert Moses, one of the most influential 20th-century public figures in New York City.
 His impact on the city's landscape is still visible today.
 In his career, he never held public office, but he led many city organizations and boards, holding up to 12 positions at once.
 He was chairman of the New York State Council of Parks and president of the Long Island State Park Commission for just under 40 years, the New York City Department of Parks commissioner for 26 years, and the president of the New York World's Fair for 6 years.